shawnfanAkz/cbaicoin/doc/build-osx.md

     ```

 ## `disable-wallet` mode
-When the intention is to run only a P2P node without a wallet, CI AI COIN Core may be
+When the intention is to run only a P2P node without a wallet, CB AI COIN Core may be
 compiled in `disable-wallet` mode with:
 ```shell
 ./configure --disable-wallet